DrYenyen/How-to-region-change-remarry-and-or-merge-Games-Updates-and-DLC/README.md

 4. Run the *PS4 v27* file and type 4 in the CMD window then press enter and wait the larger the files the longer the proccess

 # 6. Unknown to me
-# 7. Unknown to me
+# 7. DLC - Change Region
 # 8. Unknown to me
 # 9. Unknown to me
 # 10 Unknown to me